The Northern Alberta Xtreme (NAX) was launched in 2013 with the creation of the Female Prep team.

 In 2015, the Elite 15’s team was added, winning the league title in their first season.

 In 2016 the U18 Prep team was added, while the Female U18 Preps would join them in the Canadian Sport School Hockey League (CSSHL).

-In 2020 the U15 team was added, bringing the program to its current status of five teams competing in the CSSHL.
+In 2022 the U17 Prep team was added while the U16 Prep team transitioned to become a U17 travel team, bringing the program to its current status of five competing in the CSSHL.

 The Northern Alberta Xtreme incorporates a variety of technical skills coaches to assist with player development in the program.
 As such, NAX works alongside Making Stridz owner Brian Shackel who has been recognized as an expert power skating instructor in the Edmonton area.
 Through the utilization of technology along with Brian’s years of expertise he is able improve upon the skating technique and abilities of our student-athletes by incorporating his services into our program’s weekly routine on-ice.